Chart Color Schemes

 The employment environment in Anglesea shows above-average strength when compared nationally

-The workforce participation rate in Anglesea is 54.9%, slightly below Rest of Vic.'s 57.4%.
-Leading employment industries include health care & social assistance, education & training, and construction.
-Professional & technical services have a notable concentration with levels at 2.2 times the regional average.
-Conversely, agriculture, forestry & fishing shows lower representation at 1.0% compared to the regional average of 7.5%.
+The workforce participation rate in Anglesea is somewhat below the standard at 57.8%, compared to Rest of Vic.'s 61.4%.
+Census responses indicate that a high 35.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
+The leading employment industries among residents are health care & social assistance, education & training, and construction.
+Notably, professional & technical services have employment levels at 2.2 times the regional average, while agriculture, forestry & fishing shows lower representation at 1.0% compared to the regional average of 7.5%.

-In the 12 months prior, Anglesea's labour force decreased by 0.4%, while employment declined by 0.6%, causing unemployment to rise by 0.2 percentage points.
-State-level data as of 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Anglesea's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Over a 12-month period ending in September 2025, labour force decreased by 0.4% and employment declined by 0.6%, resulting in an unemployment rate rise of 0.2 percentage points.
+This contrasts with Rest of Vic., where employment contracted by 0.7%, the labour force fell by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Anglesea's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment